 - Computer crime and Cyber Security (Security & Ethics) – Students will further develop their e-safety skills by becoming aware of the legalities and legislations around hacking, GDPR, copyrights as well as health and safely issues.

 - Programming with Small Basic (Coding/Programming) – Students will learning the basis of computer programming using the textual coding language Small Basic.

 - Adobe Photoshop (Information Technology) – Students will learning how to use the professional graphic software Adobe Photoshop.
 Students will create, manipulate and edit graphics using the software.

 Year 9 Curriculum

 In Year 9, students will study component one of the GCSE curriculum.
-There are four units and each unit will last for eight weeks.
+There are six units and each unit will last for six weeks.
 They will have the same Computer Science teacher throughout the year.

 Unit 1 (Systems):

 This unit includes: CPU, Functions & Characteristics of CPU, Memory and Storage.